Parenting the Connected Generation

-Think about when you were learning to drive.
+It’s just like when you were learning how to drive.
 For years you’d ridden in the car with your parents.
 You knew where the pedals were, how to operate the radio, you had some basic understanding of where different roads led.

 This Technology Elevator allows you to do the same thing with the internet….
 Build up, rein it back in if needed, but slow and steady.
 With boundaries in place like this it allows them to have the privileges OR drop a level if there needs to be a consequence.
 Remember: It’s easier to lighten up rather than tighten up.

 No More Perfect Kids: Love the Kids You Have, Not the Ones You Want

 Five Conversations You Must Have With Your Son by Vicki Courtney

 Five Conversations You Must Have With Your Daughter by Vicki Courtney

 Six Ways to Keep the Good in Your Boy by Dannah Gresh

 Hands Free Mama by Rachel Stafford